China invites foreign experts to help treat ailing dissident Liu

 It provided no other details.
 Officials who picked up the telephone at the hospital said they were unaware of the case.

-An open letter issued by a coalition of rights groups, including those representing Tibetans and Uighurs, on Wednesday urged G20 leaders to press China for the unconditional release of Liu and grant him freedom to travel wherever he wants.
+An open letter by a coalition of rights groups, including those representing Tibetans and Uighurs, on Wednesday urged G20 leaders to press China for the unconditional release of Liu and the freedom to travel.

-"Liu Xiaobo's 2010 Nobel Peace Prize illuminated the human and political rights of the people under China's rule, and created a real sense of hope.
-We urge you not to let that sense of hope fade," it said.
+"Liu Xiaobo's 2010 Nobel Peace Prize illuminated the human and political rights of the people under China's rule, and created a real sense of hope," the coalition said.

-The government has said Liu is being given the best care possible and that he is treated by renowned Chinese cancer experts.
+The government has said Liu is being given the best care possible and is being treated by renowned Chinese cancer experts.

 However, a growing number of Western politicians and international rights activists have expressed concern about the quality of Liu's treatment and have said he should be given the choice to leave China if that was the best option.